NEW: Bay Area Court Intelligence — sentencing analytics, judge data, and pretrial insights for 9 counties >

 Mission-Driven Work

 The Sixth Amendment guarantees the right to counsel.
-As a public defender, you are the Constitution in action — standing between the power of the state and the liberty of an individual.
-You represent people on the worst day of their lives, and you fight for their dignity, freedom, and future.
-That matters.
+Whether you're a public defender or a panel attorney, you are the Constitution in action — standing between the power of the state and the liberty of an individual.
+Panel attorneys serve the same mission with the same constitutional mandate, often handling conflict cases that are among the most complex.

 5